-- 3.1.1.1 A season begins the day of opening practice as permitted by the NSAA rules rather than the first day of interscholastic competition. - 3.1.1.2 The division of sports seasons shall be as follows: No school shall register more than one varsity team per sport and no student shall participate simultaneously in more than one sport per season.
+3.1.1.2 The division of sports seasons shall be as follows: No school shall register more than one varsity team per sport and no student shall participate simultaneously in more than one sport per season.
 Note: Week designations are for the standardized calendar.
 The standardized calendar usually begins with the first full week in July.

-FALL Date of 1 st Practice Date of 1st Contest Close of Season Girls Golf Monday, Week 6 Thursday, Week 7 State Championship SPRING Boys Golf Monday, Week 35 Thursday, Week 37 State Championship
+FALL Date of 1 st Practice Date of 1 st Contest Close of Season Girls Golf Monday, Week 6 Thursday, Week 7 State Championship SPRING Boys Golf Monday, Week 35 Thursday, Week 37 State Championship